 Disinfexol offers the best of both worlds.
 It is green, natural, and safe, yet it packs an extremely powerful germ killing punch!

 Yes.
 Disinfexol should always be used in a fashion consistent with the directions on our label, however, unlike the threat posed by many other cleaners and disinfectants (oftentimes loaded with carcinogens), Disinfexol is free of dangerous synthetic chemicals and is gentle enough to use around people and pets.

-Disinfexol LLC is the actual manufacturer of Disinfexol.
+We are the actual manufacturer of Disinfexol.
 We are not a distributor, or reseller, or sales group.
 We are not reliant on any third party for production.
-We created and developed our product, we designed and built our own production machines, we produce Disinfexol in our own manufacturing facilities.
+We created and developed our product, we designed and built our own production machines, we produce Disinfexol in our ISO 9001:2015 facility using GMP guidelines.

 Yes.
 We offer several different tiers of pricing depending on size of your order(s).
 By meeting a $1,000 minimum order, we offer ‘Wholesale’ pricing.
 For our large distribution partners, we offer even better pricing.
 You can learn more and fill out our application here.